schlothauer-wauer/jsoncodegen/src/main/resources/docs/usage.md

   - removeEmptyLines - if set, then empty lines will be removed before file is written
   - containsAttrib - name of an attribute that is needed for the generation
   - missingAttrib - name of an attribute that the type doesn't contain for generation

+* java_meta_bean - creates beans that describe the content of a typed bean

 ### Service related
 * swagger - creates a swagger file from model